liamfiddler/package-license-checker/README.md

 Created using HTML, CSS, & JS ([Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with [Haunted](https://hauntedhooks.netlify.app/)).

-Host the site using your favourite web server (or run `npm start` to use our preconfigured one locally) and open the index page.
+Host the site using your favourite web server (or run `npm start` to use the preconfigured one locally) and open the index page.

 There is no build process.
 There are no dependencies to install.
 There are no env vars to configure.